liamjvs/carbon-shift/README.md

 Carbon Shift is a solution for scheduling your Azure workloads to run at intervals where carbon intensity is at its lowest.

 ## Description
-Carbon Shift revolves around an Azure Automation account that uses the [Carbon Intensity API](https://www.carbonintensity.org.uk/) to gather the UK's forecast for carbon intensity and schedule your Azure workloads based on the configuration of your Azure environment.
+Carbon Shift revolves around an Azure Automation account that uses the [Carbon Intensity API](https://www.carbonintensity.org.uk/) to gather the UK's forecast for carbon intensity and schedules your Azure workloads based on the configuration of your Azure environment.
 The overall goal is to shift the execution of certain workloads from a period where carbon intensity may be high to that where we know it is at its lowest.

 ## Tags